-The Board of Commissioners of Guilford County has received Offers to Purchase for one property owned by Guilford County and located in High Point, NC: $5,000.00 (land) and being more particularly described as follows:
+The Board of Commissioners of Guilford County has received an Offer to Purchase for property owned by Guilford County and located in Greensboro, NC in the amount of: $ 1,800,000.00 and being more particularly described as follows:

-The County will accept sealed upset bids in the Office of the Clerk to the Board, Guilford County, 301 West Market St, Greensboro, NC 27401, no later than ten (10) days of the date of this notice.
-At that time, October 25, 2016 at 5:00 pm, the Clerk to the Board will open the received upset bids, if any, and the highest qualifying bid will become the new offer that is then advertised.
+The County will accept sealed upset bids in the Office of the Clerk to the Board, Guilford County, 301 West Market St, 2nd Floor Greensboro, NC 27401, no later than ten (10) days of the date of this notice.
+All eligible bids must be received no later than December 20, 2019 at 5:00 pm, at that time the Clerk to the Board will open the received upset bids, if any, and the highest qualifying bid will become the new offer that is then advertised.
 If there is more than one bid in the highest amount, the first received will be become the new offer.
 A qualifying bid must be accompanied by a bid deposit of at least five percent (5%) of the amount bid.
 The deposit shall be made in the form of cashier’s check or certified check.
 The County will return the deposit on any bid not awarded by the Board of Commissioners.

 The Board of Commissioners will approve the final high offer before the sale is closed, which it will do within 30 days after the final upset bid period has passed.
 Guilford County reserves the right to withdraw the property from sale at any time and the right to reject all bids.

 Inquiries about the property and the sale may be made to the Real Estate Project Manager, Richard Mosher, (336) 641-3778, email@example.com